 The Data Latch register (LATA) is also memory mapped.
-Read-modify-write operations on the LATA register reads and writes the latched output value for PORTA.
+Read-modify-write operations on the LATA register read and write the latched output value for PORTA.

-The RA4 pin is multiplexed with the Timer0 module clock input and one of the comparator outputs to become the RA4/T0CKI/C1OUT pin.
+The RA4 pin is multiplexed with the Timer0 module clock input to become the RA4/T0CKI pin.

-The fourth pin of PORTA (RA5/MCLR/VPP) is an input only pin.
+The sixth pin of PORTA (MCLR/VPP/RA5) is an input only pin.
 Its operation is controlled by the MCLRE configuration bit in Configuration Register 3H (CONFIG3H<7>).
 When selected as a port pin (MCLRE = 0), it functions as a digital input only pin; as such, it does not have TRIS or LAT bits associated with its operation.
 Otherwise, it functions as the device's Master Clear input.
 In either configuration, RA5 also functions as the programming voltage input during programming.